GabCB/GabCB/README.md

 </div>

 ## About me
-- 🌍 I'm an Argentinian currently living in Germany 🙂
+- 🌍 I'm currently living between Argentina and Germany. 🙂
 - 🎓 I am a drilling engineer and a recent web developer.
 - 🧬 I'm passionate about learning new skills.
 - 👯 I’m open for web developer positions as well as collaborations in open source projects